RosettaCommons/demos/protocol_capture/2014/rosettaligand_transform/README.md

         make_params.py -j 2 --database Rosetta/main/database --path_to_params Rosetta/main/source/src/python/apps/public/molfile_to_params.py ligand_db.db3 params/

     In the command line above, the -j option indicates the number of CPU cores which should be used when generating params files.
-If you are using a multiple core machine, setting -j equal to the number of availible cpu cores.
+If you are using a multiple core machine, setting -j equal to the number of available cpu cores.
 Be sure that the params/ directory exists before running the script.

     The script will create a directory params/ containing all params files, pdb files and conformer files.